square/leakcanary/README.md

 ## FAQ

-Note: the entries in this FAQ have not been updated for LeakCanary 2 yet.
+Note: the entries in this FAQ have **not been updated for LeakCanary 2 yet**.

 * [Why should I use LeakCanary?](https://github.com/square/leakcanary/wiki/FAQ#why-should-i-use-leakcanary)
 * [How does it work?](https://github.com/square/leakcanary/wiki/FAQ#how-does-it-work)